Svetlana Alexievich: Nobel lauerate leaves Belarus for Germany | DW | 28.09.2020

 "She will return to Belarus in a month.
 She is not dropping her activities as a Coordination Council member," Voiteshonok said.

-The writer also planned to travel to Italy afterwards where she had been awarded a prize for her literature, her friend added.
+The writer also planned to travel to Italy afterwards where she had been awarded a prize for her literature.

+"She has planned meetings, a book fair in Sweden, and in Sicily she will be given an award," said Alexievich's spokeswoman, Tatyana Tyurina.

+When Alexievich will return to Belarus "depends on how events will develop here and on her wellbeing," Tyurina added.
+"Of course, the return will also depend on whether the authorities will allow her to return."

 Mass protests have swept Belarus ever since President Alexander Lukashenko claimed a sixth term in office after August elections.
 The opposition says the vote was rigged.